hschaen/better-friend/README.md

 Tasks/Priorities
   - Fix for loop being called everytime the username field changes
-  - store lat/long data in firebase each time address is updated
   - Autocomplete Search Friends
   - store logged out if page refreshes or user closes the tab.
 Should work with sessionstorage flag.
-  - search bug - whoever is found shows data for last selected friend

   - birthday alert should be a flag on each friend
   - create notifications panel
-  - edit button reveals blank placeholder text on edit for some users

   - format phone number on edit friend form
   - validate email on edit friend form

-  - reload all friend info when info is saved (update snapshot)
-  - friend/horoscope back button needs to hide horoscope div
   - show upcoming birthdays
   - show list of bdays